-Checks and maintenance steps for winter operation
+19.2 Checks and maintenance steps for winter operation

-If you use the motorcycle in winter, you must expect salt on the roads.
+If you use the motorcycle in winter, you can expect salt on the roads.
 Precautions need to be taken against the aggressive road salt.

 If the vehicle was operated in road salt, clean it with cold water after riding.
-Warm water would enhance the corrosive effects of salt.
+Warm water would enhance the corrosive effects of salt

-- Clean the motorcycle. (♥ p.
-82) - Clean the brakes.
+- Clean the motorcycle. ( p.
+88) - Clean the brake system.